Your Red Box is collected weekly.

 Plastic bags are not accepted for recycling at our Material Handling Facility, however, many supermarkets accept clean plastic film and packaging in store.
 Unfortunatley, plastic bags and film placed in your Red Box can become tangled in the sorting machinery, potentially causing breakdowns, or even fires.
 If there is plastic film or packaging in your Red Box we would consider this as contamination, this could result in your box not being collected or an entire lorry load being rejected.
 Help us to recycle as much as possible, keep contamination out!

 What happens to the collected plastic and cans?

 The collection crew deposit the mixed plastics and cans into one compartment on the vehicle.
-At the Materials Handling Facility in Southall Lane the cans and plastics undergo mechanical seperation and are split into three material streams; aluminium, steel and mixed plastics.
+At the Materials Handling Facility in Southall Lane the cans and plastics undergo mechanical separation and are split into three material streams; aluminium, steel and mixed plastics.
 These are then baled and sold on to re-processors.

 - Aluminium is re-melted and used to produce new cans.

 - Steel is re-melted and used to produce new cans.

 - Plastics are sent to a plastic recycling facility where the different types of plastic are separated and baled.
 Once washed they can be reused in a variety of ways.

 Any rejected plastic waste is sent for incineration where the energy content of the material is utilised.